felix-dpg/harporias/README.md

 A lot of users has ha_proxy as the loadbalancer in front of their kubernetes services.
 The configuration of the ha_proxy when you have a lot of k8s services could be a pain because you need to do it manually.
 That is when harporias could time save, generating the configuration of these services dynamically in the ha_proxy when services are created in the k8s cluster and are NodePort service type.

-harporias -- Well, Im a fan of Dark Souls saga, artorias is my prefered character.

 ----

 ## What you need to use harporias